 - Trained and mentored over 500 new construction trades workers

-- Delivered 55 community building projects for local charities, non-profits and neighbourhood associations.
+- Delivered over 60 community building projects for local charities, non-profits and neighbourhood associations.

 - Identified by Workforce Planning Hamilton in 2015 as one of the top ten local best practices for improving the soft skills of job seekers.

-- Partnered with the Ministry of Training, Colleges and Universities, the City of Hamilton and Hamilton Community Foundation to deliver the Neighbourhood Home Improvement Program in 2013 & 2014 – a 26-week work experience for 21 unemployed individuals.
+- Partnered with the Ministry of Training, Colleges and Universities, the City of Hamilton and Hamilton Community Foundation to deliver the Neighbourhood Home Improvement Program in 2013 and 2014; a 26-week work experience for 21 unemployed individuals

-- Highlighted as a success story in Ontario’s Poverty Reduction Strategy (2008)
+- Highlighted as a success story in the Ontario Government’s Poverty Reduction Strategy (2008)

-- Logged over 5000 volunteer hours at various community building projects.
+- Logged over 5000 volunteer hours at various community building project.

-To date we have delivered twenty-five Ready to Work programs for Service Canada through the Youth-Skills-Link Project.
-As well, we have delivered many other specialized Ready to Work programs for the United Way, Hamilton Community Foundation and Six Nations.
+To date we have delivered thirty-six Ready to Work intakes for Service Canada through the Youth-Skills-Link Project.
+As well, we have delivered many other specialized Ready to Work programs for the United Way, Hamilton Community Foundation, Canada’s Employment Action Plan and Six Nations.

 |Chair||Jeff Wingard||Structure Consulting|